khoin/Pascal-Draw/README.md

 Pascal Draw supports HTML exporting.
 Why?
 Because I can't really figure out how to encode properly in TXT files.
 To export, use `Shift + E` (Export).
 Please be reminded that exporting does NOT mean saving the project.

+### Configuring
+`Shift + U` starts the configuring procedure.
+Currently, only working directory is configurable.
+More will come when new features are implemented.

 ## Storage
 ### PascalDraw File(.pdr)
 ***PascalDraw File*** saves PascalDraw project.
 It's pretty much like HTML Export but you can edit it and save it again.